sirikon/workr/docs/docs.md

 new row.
 Here you can see all the executions that a job has, and the output of all of them is available with a single click.

-From now on, it's your turn to automate cool stuff.
-Enjoy Workr!.
+Now it's your turn to automate cool stuff with Workr.
+Enjoy it!.